jjueza/ken.ly/README.md

 ken.ly
 ======

-a very simple link shortening service written in Scala
+a very simple URL shortening service written in Scala

 ### What is it?

-ken.ly consists of 3 services to help with your link-shortening needs.
+ken.ly consists of 3 services to help with your URL-shortening needs.

 | Service  | Endpoint                         | Sample Output                                        |
 |:---------|:---------------------------------|:-----------------------------------------------------|